-We've been seeing high loads on our server occasionally which I think I've tracked down to users of our GPS mapping software adding waypoints to a route quickly (as every time you add a waypoint the server has to re-calculate the ascent and Naismith time).
+We've been seeing high loads on our server occasionally which I think I've track2ed down to users of our GPS mapping software adding waypoints to a route1 quickly (as every time you add a waypoint the server has to re-calculate the ascent and Naismith time).

 To reduce the load I've now made the software be a little more laid back, so if you add more than one waypoint within six seconds it delays doing the re-calculations until more than six seconds has passed since the last re-calculation.

 This means we should get at most ten re-calculation requests from any one user in a minute, which I'm hoping will help smooth the server load while still giving acceptable performance for the user.

 Anyway, if you have any comments, either positive or negative, let me know by commenting to this topic.
 Ta.

 If only I had known...........I've been clicking on routes, (to download to my GPSr), like a madman.